Chef Scott Harris

 For Harris, Mia Francesca represented both a start and a finish.
 A veteran of many well-known Chicago restaurant kitchens including; The 95th, Ambria, Cucina Cucina, Harry’s Café, Sole Mio, and Petthany’s in St. Croix, Mia Francesca was the culmination of his years of experience and the desire to provide Chicagoans with a new style of dining.
 To open Mia Francesca, Harris partnered with Michael Noone and Terry Alexander, restaurant entrepreneurs in their own right, whose subsequent successes include Streetside, Mod, and Sonotheque.

-Harris has expanded his vision to include additional restaurants throughout the Chicagoland area, each time partnering with astute restaurant professionals and often including each chef as a partner.
-This managerial philosophy of building working partnerships, not just obtaining financial backers, has had a direct influence on the success of his restaurants.
+Harris has expanded his vision to form the Francesca’s Restaurant Group which operates restaurants throughout the Chicagoland area, San Diego, CA, and Raleigh, NC.
+His restaurant concepts include Francesca’s Restaurants, Davanti Enoteca, Fat Rosie’s Taco and Tequila Bar and Disotto.
+His managerial philosophy of building working partnerships with Chefs and other restaurants professionals, not just obtaining financial backers, has had a direct influence on the success of his restaurants.
 “We have really created a Family of Restaurants.
 Everyone has a vested interest in the restaurant’s success,” Harris notes.

 A native Italian, Massimo Salatino’s career has spanned two decades, from kitchens in Italy to New York City, eventually settling in Chicago.
 As a youngster, Salatino worked at a friend’s restaurant, where his enthusiasm and thirst for culinary knowledge was rewarded as they encouraged him to become a chef.